2018 NBA Mock Draft: Deandre Ayton goes No. 1, but is he the best player in this year's class?

 Jaren Jackson Jr. | Michigan St. | Fr | PF

 Jackson is the type of player a general manager can look at as a blank canvas: Big, long, athletic and versatile, with an outrageous ceiling on both ends of the floor.
 He has versatility as a playmaker and as a shooter; he shot 80 percent from the free-throw line, 40 percent from 3-point range.
-And the youngster – one of the youngest players in this draft – could learn at the helm of one of the greatest offensive big men of all time, Dirk Nowitzki.
 There's some risk here; Jackson's highlight reel is incredible, but he only averaged 21.8 minutes per game at Michigan State – a very small sample size.
 I often worry about the "blank canvas" type of players who check all the boxes but don't necessarily have the resume.

 In-depth scouting report: Why Jackson is such a good fit for the modern NBA